 We perform rigorous analytics to evaluate the risk characteristics of our portfolio.
 We analyze the cumulative layered risks, which includes factors like the loan-to-value ("LTV"), FICO, debt-to-income ratio ("DTI Ratio") and occupancy type, in each loan.
 Our models can assess the effect of such layered risks and the weight of each risk factor to determine the volatility of losses.
 The information is used to drive our risk appetite and pricing at a loan level.
 For example, we actively manage the number of loans with LTV greater than 95% that also have FICO scores of less than 680 ("High-Risk Loans") and have additional high risk layers, including single borrower, DTI Ratio of greater than 45%, cash-out refinances or are investor-owned properties (each a "Risk Layer," and collectively, "Risk Layers").
-Among our High-Risk Loans as of December 31, 2020, none of our risk in-force ("RIF") had three or more Risk Layers, 0.3% of our RIF had two Risk Layers,

-1.0% of our RIF had one Risk Layer and 0.8% of our RIF had no Risk Layers.
-For our NIW for the year ended December 31, 2020, none of our High-Risk Loans had two or three Risk Layers, .04% of our High-Risk Loans had one Risk Layer and .03% of our High-Risk Loans had no Risk Layers.
+Among our High-Risk Loans as of June 30, 2021, none of our risk in-force ("RIF") had three or more Risk Layers, 0.2% of our RIF had two Risk Layers, 0.9% of our RIF had one Risk Layer and 0.7% of our RIF had no Risk Layers, and approximately 0.1% of our High-Risk Loans had one Risk Layer and 0.2% of our High-Risk Loans had no Risk Layers.

 The equity position of many borrowers in our portfolio provides additional strength and may support fewer borrowers defaulting and resulting in a mortgage insurance claim.
-Approximately 86% of our delinquent policies-in-force ("PIFs") and 75% of all PIFs have a mark to market LTV of less than or equal to 90%.
-Approximately 52% of our delinquent PIFs and 38% of all PIFs have a mark to market LTV of less than or equal to 80%.
+As of June 30, 2021 and December 31, 2020, respectively, approximately 94% and 86% of our delinquent policies-in-force ("PIFs") and 82% and 75% of all PIFs have a mark to market LTV of less than or equal to 90% (10% or more equity).
+For the same periods, approximately 60% and 52% of our delinquent PIFs and 39% and 38% of all PIFs have a mark to market LTV of less than or equal to 80% (20% or more equity).
 With so many borrowers having significant equity in their home, we believe this provides an additional risk mitigant as borrowers will work to maintain their equity and avoid foreclosure.